The State Planning Commission was constituted in the G.O.Ms.No.773

 especially in diversion of fertile agriculture lands; development of

-implementation, promote formation of a database and
+implementation, promote formation of a database and utilize the same

 Government on sound, scientific and policy interventions for